Buick Electra: Fourth generation (1971–1976)

-Electra Limited Park Avenue: Introduced for the 1975 model year, as an option package for the Electra Limited sedan, the Park Avenue, was originally an interior comfort and appearance package, which gave buyers velour, pillow-topped seating, velour headliner, thicker carpet, and an upscale door panel design.
+Electra Limited Park Avenue

+Introduced for the 1975 model year as an option package for the Electra Limited sedan, the Park Avenue was originally an interior comfort and appearance package which gave buyers velour, pillow-topped seating, velour headliner, thicker carpet, and an upscale door panel design.
 The Park Avenue's seats were designed by Flexsteel.
-This seating design was similar to the Cadillac Fleetwood Sixty Special with the Talisman (1974–1976) option and stayed with Park Avenue through the 1980 model year.
+This seating design was similar to the Cadillac Fleetwood Sixty Special with the Talisman (1974–1976) option, and stayed with Park Avenue through the 1980 model year.
 The Park Avenue option also offered a full-size center console which eliminated the front, middle passenger space.
 The center console was eliminated in 1977.
 1975 also offered a more luxurious Park Avenue Deluxe, which was sold only in 1975, and included every option available on the Electra (Positive Traction, 15-inch rallye sport wheels, rear automatic leveling, etc.).
-The Park Avenue Deluxe was an expensive option not popular with buyers; only 37 were built.
+The Park Avenue Deluxe was an expensive option that was not popular with buyers; only 37 were built.
 The Park Avenue would remain as the top-level trim package through 1988.
 In 1989, the Electra Park Avenue Ultra debuted as the top model.
 In 1991, the Electra name would be dropped completely and Park Avenue would replace it as the flagship Buick sedan.